Naderi Throne

-The Naderi Throne (تخت نادری) is a gemmed and enameled throne made during the Qajar era, now kept in the national treasury of the Central Bank of Iran.
+The Naderi Throne (تخت نادری) is a gemmed and enameled throne made during the Qajar era, now kept in the Central Bank of Iran as part of the Iranian National Jewels.
 The throne has no relation to Nader Shah: the name derives from the word nader meaning "rare" or "unique" in the Persian language.

 History

-The throne was made by the order of Fat'h Ali Shah Qajar (1772–1834) and is seen in many paintings of his era.
+The throne was made by the order of Fat'h-Ali Shah Qajar (1772–1834) and is seen in paintings of his era.
 Unlike the platform-like Sun Throne, the Naderi Throne has the appearance of a chair.